 Expendable Trust Funds - Expendable trust funds typically include the gifts and endowments fund.
-The District maintained a gift and endowment fund during the 2021-22 fiscal year.
+The District maintained a gift and endowment fund and an insurance recovery fund during the 2022-23 fiscal year.

 Gifts and Endowments Fund - The gifts and endowments fund receives its assets by way of philanthropic foundations, individuals, or private organizations for which no repayment or special service to the contributor is expected.
 This fund is used to promote the general welfare of the District.